jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 Confusingly, there is also a `Date.prototype.getYear` method that you should never use because it only returns the last 2 digits of the year and is basically worthless.

 There are also equivalent setter methods like `Date.prototype.setHours` that let you set the relevant properties.
+Like other objects, Dates are mutable.

 For complete documentation of all the Date object's properties and methods, see [the MDN Date page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).